 Several years later, when I had become a feline veterinarian, Dr Hoskins again guided me through another FIP case that went on to live to the ripe old age of 18.
 That cat had all the signs of FIP as well as all the positive test results AND had an intestinal biopsy that confirmed the presence of the FIP-type lesion in the tissue.
 He was also treated with prednisolone and slowly recovered.

 It is rare to recover from FIP.
 However, there are reports of more and more cats who have recovered.
 There's a wonderful website with more information about FIP in cats, including information about experimental treatments and accounts of cats who have survived.

-I am currently working with another cat with FIP.
-He is also on oral prednisolone, a variety of vitamins, antibiotics, and Feline Interferon.
-The feline interferon is very expensive and had to be imported from Great Britain, but this kitty's loving owner is determined to do everything possible to save his cat's life.
-At the moment, he has exceeded the length of time I originally thought he would live, and we are hopeful he will be one of the fortunate ones to survive FIP.
+Most recently, I have worked with another cat with FIP.
+He was treated oral prednisolone, a variety of vitamins, antibiotics, and Feline Interferon.
+The feline interferon is very expensive and had to be imported from Great Britain, but this kitty's loving owner was determined to do everything possible to save his cat's life.
+While he did exceed the length of time I originally thought he would live, he was still, sadly, one of the many victims of FIP.

 Click below to see questions or stories about feline FIP from other cat lovers...

 Feline Infectious Peritonitis (FIP) or FIV: Which do you think it was?